rumashie/rumashie/README.md

-## Hello
+## Hi 👋

+I am a recent CS grad from NYC.
 Most repos here are from my college coursework!
+Mainly software engineering (C++, web dev) and data analysis (Python) projects.
+Currently, I’m focused on continuing my learning journey and honing my skills in web development, data management, system administration, and CS foundations (computer architecture, data structures and algorithms).
+I am passionate about computer science education and open, collaborative, and inclusive tech for all.

-- 🔭 I’m currently working on ... *a website to host my personal CS notes*
+- 🔭 I’m currently working on ... *a website to host and share my personal CS notes*

 <!--